Escorts – A Historical Look

 The modern day escort has evolved into a completely different industry.
 Today's escort focuses on providing quality companionship to discerning gentlemen, both publicly and privately.
 From the businessman who needs a dinner companion for that important work meeting to the lonely gentleman who just wants to spend some quality quiet time with a lovely woman, today's escort clientele is a wide ranging selection of modern society.

-Now that you're up to speed, begin your own search for the best escorts in New York.
+Now that you’re up to speed, begin your own search for the best escorts in San Francisco.